abilandz/PH8124/Lecture_4/Lecture_4.md

 I am reading now: 100 200
 I am reading now: abcd
 ```
-As we can see, **while+read** construct automatically reads through all the lines in the file, and in each iteration the whole content of the current line is stored in the variable which we have passed as an argument to the **read** command (in the above example it is the variable named **Line** --- if we do not specify any variable, then the built-in variable **REPLY** of command **read** is used automatically).
+As we can see, **while+read** construct automatically reads through all the lines in the file, and in each iteration the whole content of the current line is stored in the variable which we have passed as an argument to the **read** command (in the above example it is the variable named **Line** &mdash; if we do not specify any variable, then the built-in variable **REPLY** of command **read** is used automatically).
 That means that in each iteration within the **while** loop we have at our disposal the content of a line from the external file in the variable, and then we can manipulate its content within the script programmatically.